 DEVELOPMENT OF TWO-LAYER COLD STORAGE METHOD

 The TLM was first reported in 1988 at Kobe University as a pancreas cold storage method.
 The TLM first consisted of a PFC and initially Euro-Collins’ solution (EC), which was later replaced by University of Wisconsin solution (UW).
 Because the PFC is lipophilic and has a high density, the PFC and EC or UW separate into layers.
-This allows for the pancreas graft to float on the oxygenated PFC surrounded by EC or UW (Figure ).
+This allows for the pancreas graft to float on the oxygenated PFC surrounded by EC or UW (Figure 1).

-The two-layer method.
 The pancreas graft is surrounded by UW or EC and floated on the oxygenated PFC.
 A: The photograph; B: The schema.
 UW: University of Wisconsin solution; EC: Euro-Collin’s solution; PFC: Perfluorochemical.